simeononsecurity/simeononsecurity.ch/content/articles/navigating-internet-hoaxes-understanding-psychology-safeguarding-online-integrity/index.en.md

 ### The Psychology Behind Internet Hoaxes

-Understanding the psychology behind internet hoaxes is essential to grasp why people fall for them and why they are so prevalent.
+Understanding the psychology behind internet hoaxes is essential to grasp why people fall for them and why they're so prevalent.
 The allure of sensational or shocking information, combined with the speed and anonymity of online communication, makes it easier for hoaxes to thrive.
 People are naturally drawn to content that evokes strong emotions, and hoaxes often play on these emotions to capture attention and generate engagement.

 On top of that, cognitive biases, such as confirmation bias and the illusion of truth effect, play a role in reinforcing people's beliefs and making them susceptible to hoaxes.
 Confirmation bias refers to the tendency to seek out information that confirms one's preexisting beliefs and ignore or dismiss information that contradicts them.
 This bias can make individuals more likely to believe and share hoaxes that align with their existing worldview.

 The illusion of truth effect, on the other hand, refers to the phenomenon where repeated exposure to information increases its perceived truthfulness.
 When people encounter a hoax multiple times, either through repeated sharing or seeing it in different contexts, they may start to accept it as true without critically evaluating its validity.
 This effect is particularly potent in the age of social media, where information can quickly go viral and reach a wide audience.

-Additionally, the viral nature of hoaxes on social media can lead to a herd mentality, where individuals share or believe in hoaxes simply because others are doing so.
+Also, the viral nature of hoaxes on social media can lead to a herd mentality, where individuals share or believe in hoaxes simply because others are doing so.
 This phenomenon is known as social proof, where people look to others to determine the correct course of action or belief.
 When a hoax gains traction and receives widespread attention, it can create a sense of legitimacy and credibility, further perpetuating the spread of false information and the success of internet hoaxes.

 ## The History of Internet Hoaxes